 - Format your text inside of Workable, as opposed to writing a formatted description in a text editor and pasting it in.
 Pasting formatted text may lead to formatting issues on certain job boards.

-- Some jobs may not be available for free boards and can be published with sponsored visibility only.
+- Some jobs may only be able to be published with sponsored visibility.
 Jobs advertised nationwide or in a different market rather than the physical location of the office, self-employment, commission-based positions, relocation offers, unpaid internships or volunteer work are only eligible for paid postings on our partnered job boards.

 - For remote jobs, include the head office as the job’s location.
 If you tick the ‘remote work’ box, the posting will be advertised nationwide.
 See also our guidelines for recruiting for remote jobs.

 - Some jobs are not eligible for job board syndication at all.
 The majority of job boards do not accept posts that advertise short-term (by the hour) work, multi-level-marketing programs, solicitation by middlemen or solicitations for purposes other than direct job-specific employment (such as career fairs.)